 Decker spent most of the season with Indianapolis, playing primarily left but also some in center.
 He also got two brief, injury-related callups that amounted to five unsuccessful ABs.
 Decker took a step backward in AAA, due in large part to a terrible April in which he hit 203/302/257.
 He struggled against LHPs, putting up only a .533 OPS against them.
 He did not get a September callup.

 Decker didn’t come any closer to fulfilling what was once perceived as his potential in 2014.
-With Gregory Polanco, Travis Snider and Andrew Lambo, the Pirates are loaded with left-handed hitting outfielders as alternatives for right field and fourth outfielder, and they have Jose Tabata as a right-handed alternative.
-In addition, they have three outfielders — Mel Rojas, Willy Garcia and Keon Broxton — who are candidates to be protected from the Rule 5 draft.
+Gregory Polanco will start in right and Andrew Lambo gives the Pirates another left-handed outfielder with much more upside than Decker.
+They also have Jose Tabata as a right-handed alternative and three younger outfielders with some potential — Mel Rojas, Willy Garcia and Keon Broxton — in the upper minors.
 Consequently, Decker’s spot on the 40-man roster shouldn’t be terribly secure, even though he still has an option left.

 |2015: Major League Minimum|

 |June 5, 2008: Drafted by the San Diego Padres in the 1st round, 42nd overall pick; signed on June 20.